 Nashville, Capital of Country Music, is nestled on the Cumberland River in Davidson County, north-central Tennessee.
 The city is viewed as being among the best places to live in the US.
-Along with its unrivalled music scene, the city has a lively nightlife, great restaurants, chic shops and loads of outdoor activities.
+Along with its unrivalled music scene, the city has an effervescent nightlife, great restaurants, chic shops and loads of outdoor activities.

-In recent years businesses have flocked to Nashville to take advantage of its ideal, centralised geographical location, its affordable property and exceptional quality of life.
+In recent years businesses have flocked to Nashville to take advantage of its ideal, centralized geographical location, its affordable real estate and exceptional quality of life.

 Business professionals relocating here often head for the upscale condos of the West End, or to the more arty Green Hills.
 Upmarket residential areas include the ‘old money’ area of Belle Meade, and the chic villas of Sylvan Park.
 Up-and-coming areas include East Nashville (Germantown, Inglewood, Cherokee Park and Berry Hill).

 What is special or unique about your city?